goafabric/example-konstruction-kit/readme.md

 #Proxy
 - In case you need a localhost direct connection to your pod do "./stack proxy" (e.g. connecting with a frontend)
-- "./stack jmx" or "./stack profile" will give you the options to profile the app

 #Uninstall
 - Go to "helm/templates/infra"